How to Guide – Laying Liquid Screed

 Liquid screed is pumped in and poured across the floor surface.
 This liquid finds its own level and drying times vary dependent on the chosen mix, but some designs are dry within hours and allow the finishing surface to be laid within days of application.

-Liquid screeds time vary, and it is important to discuss your requirements with us in advance but broadly it is 1 day for ever mm up to 40mm, and 2 days for depths over 40mm.
+Liquid screeds time vary, and it is important to discuss your requirements with us in advance but broadly it is 1 day for every mm up to 40mm, and 2 days for depths over 40mm.
 After about 24 hours you should be able to walk on the surface and it will be at least week before the finished flooring can be applied.

 The screed must be totally dry before finishing with your desired floor covering.